 Sod it!
 Let’s start Christmas early.
 Whether you’re a super organised September Christmas shopping or a last minute Christmas eve buyer, lockdown is the perfect time to get into the festive vibe.
 This year more than ever I’m trying to shop local and support local businesses.
 For me, I’m all about something to look forward to, so I love activities and experiences.
 We sell gift vouchers for our virtual reality adventure which make a great treat and a perfect gift to brighten up January!

-So, what’s your plan for the rest of lockdown?
+So, what’s your plan for the rest of the lockdown?
 Let me know in the comments and why not share a great conversation topic too!
+I hope you enjoyed all these lockdown ideas.

 Stay safe, stay sneaky, stay smiling